 Equity markets pulled back from the depths of their slump and profit-taking lifted the euro after a statement committed the Group of 20 major economies to take all necessary actions and said central banks stood ready to provide liquidity.

 But market players said any market bounce would likely be short-lived.

 There is nothing new, nothing substantial where we can grasp and say this is good, now we can put on some risk again.
-I don't think it changes the bigger picture, said Jesper Bargmann, Asia head of G11 spot FX for RBS in Singapore.
+I don't think it changes the bigger picture, Jesper Bargmann, Asia head of G11 spot FX for RBS in Singapore, told Reuters.

 Alarm at the U.S. Federal Reserve's dire outlook for the world's biggest economy at its two-day policy meeting this week pushed world stocks to 13-month lows as investors shed risky assets from portfolios and scurried to safer havens.